derwild/Linux-Smart-Updater/README.md

 A Debian package that automatically updates APT and Flatpak packages when the system is idle.

+This is especially useful if you linux does not come with a program that does automatic updates.

 ## Features

 - Checks system idle time before running updates